What Is White Noise And Can It Help You Sleep?

 My personal experience

-I have to admit that I tend to sleep best when I have absolute silence.
-My solution is usually to use earplugs and shut the world out as much as possible.
+I tend to sleep best when I have complete silence and I regularly earplugs to shut the world out as much as possible.

 Your views